DexTheFish/Registration/README.md

 Another example is the `pattern` attribute that can specify charsets and lengths of input elements.
 <br>
 If a user has to choose _one_ of several options, this can be enforced by giving all option inputs the same name:

 ```html
 <label><input name="cat" type="radio" /> I am a cat</label>
 <label><input name="cat" type="radio" /> I am not a cat</label>
 ```

+The `<textarea>` tag acts like `<input type="text">` but it is more flexible, supporting paragraphs and some other features.
+Perfect for a user bio.